monoids

 val resultString = List(true, true, true).foldMap(All(_)).toString // "All(true)"

-So it's recommended to use Show[T].show
+So it's recommended to use Show[T].show from cats for converting to string.

 Its behaviour is consistent for both Scala 2 and Scala 3: